LeronBergelson/QBert-Recreated/README.md

 Recreated using the cross-platform game engine Unity, this Q*bert is a 2D Based Game that utilizes game features and assets based on the original Q*bert.

 ## Player Controls.
-The player can control QBert, getting him to hop on an adjacent platform on the pyramid, using the following controls:
+The player can control Qbert, getting him to hop on an adjacent platform on the pyramid, using the following controls:

 Numpad 7 or Left Arrow: Move top-left.<br />
 Numpad 9 or Up Arrow: Move top-right.<br />